 Types of Programs

-There is a Ranger-led Hike daily on the Watchman Trail.
-Meet the ranger at the Zion Canyon Visitor Center at 8 am.
-Be prepared to walk two miles on a moderate trail with a 368 foot elevation gain (112 km).
+Join us for a Ranger-led Hike daily on the Watchman Trail.
+Meet the ranger at the Zion Canyon Visitor Center for an 8:00 am departure.
+Be prepared to walk two miles on a moderate, rocky trail with a 368 foot elevation gain (112 m).
 Wear sturdy footwear and bring a hat, sunglasses, sunscreen, and water.

 Ride with a Ranger Shuttle Tours